franklinkim/gem-snippy/README.md

 # snippy

-> Gem with some useful snippets.
+> Gem with some useful command line tools.

 ## Installation